lnwor/tgbot/README.md

 # TGbot

-This is a very simple telegram bot meant to easily upload videos from command line.
+This is a very simple telegram bot meant to easily upload files from command line.

 ## Installation